Nothing beats an Agile Team.

 The teams and the train are inseparable; the whole is greater than the sum of its parts.

-- Build – Implement their component/feature
+- Build – Implement features and components

 While operating within the context of the ART, teams are empowered, self-organizing, and self-managing.
 They’re accountable to deliver results that meet the Customer’s needs and expectations.
 Teams develop software, hardware, firmware, or some combination.
-But mostly, a team represents a collaboration of the disciplines necessary to deliver Features or components.
+But mostly, a team represents a collaboration of the cross-functional disciplines necessary to deliver Features or components.

 SAFe Teams Typically Blend Agile Methods

 SAFe teams use Agile practices of choice, based primarily on Scrum, Kanban, and Extreme Programming (XP).
 Most SAFe teams apply Scrum with XP (see SAFe ScrumXP) as the basic framework.
 The Product Owner manages the Team Backlog.
 The Scrum Master facilitates the team toward its delivery objectives and helps build a high-performing and self-managing group.

 Teams apply Lean UX feature development and Built-In Quality practices to drive disciplined development and quality.
 These practices—including collective ownership, pair work, coding standards, test-first, and Continuous Integration—help to keep things Lean by embedding quality and operating efficiency directly into the process.
 Agile Architecture completes the picture for quality solution development.

 However, as SAFe is a flow-based system, most teams also apply Kanban to visualize their work, establish Work in Process (WIP) limits, and use Cumulative Flow Diagrams (CFDs) to illustrate bottlenecks and key opportunities for improving throughput.
 Some teams—especially maintenance teams and System Teams—often apply Kanban as their base practice.
 This is because the planning and commitment elements of Scrum may not apply as efficiently for workloads that are activity and demand-based, and where priorities change more frequently.